section-engineering-education/engineering-education/articles/adding-dark-theme-to-your-site/index.md

 Click [this](https://replit.com/@PhinaKersly/dark-theme#index.html) link to find the source code and a runnable program for the implementation.

-Before we begin, we will need the following:
 ### Prerequisites
-1. Your favorite text editor.
-I Prefer vscode
+As a prerequisite, the reader must have a good understanding of:
-2. Basic Knowledge of HTML, SCSS, and Javascript
+- Basic Knowledge of HTML, SCSS, and Javascript
-3. Understand CSS variables
+- Understand CSS variables

 ### Adding the HTML
 Lets begin by adding the HTML that we will use for the tutorial.
 We add the `theme` name and `switch` id to the checkbox input so that we will used theme to refer to it in our `javascript`.
 We are creating a simple webpage with consisting of a container, in which we add a heading, togglle button, and a paragraph.